 Now my life is without direction, but not without goals.
 I have many passions and ideas, and I am more ambitious now than ever before.
-This is what I will do while I walk this earth:
+This is what I will do in the coming years:

-- Create a home with art studio for my wife to be and have a family with my true love
+- Create a home with art studio for my wife to be and have a family

 - Reforest at least one square kilometer of the earth.

 - Write a book on philosophy

 - Design a household product or one more building (bigger than my hotel)

 - Never run a hotel-restaurant ever again

 I guess you could say I am a entrepreneurial philosopher.